 The best puppy food is committed to high-quality ingredients formulated with a precise balance of nutrients that meet the needs of a growing pup.
 And the food brand you choose should care what goes into your dog's food at this critical early stage of development.
 Look for puppy food products created by experts like veterinarians, PhD nutritionists, and/or food scientists to help create puppy food that's nutritionally balanced so that your beloved dog lives a long and healthy life.
 The nutritional information on each puppy food label should always be the next step in your search.

 Ingredients and Nutrition

 Maybe you brought home a dachshund puppy, whose tiny legs are only as long as your pinky finger.
 Or, perhaps you chose a golden retriever pup whose large (and sometimes clumsy) paws are an indication of the girth to come.
 Clearly the size of your dog needs your consideration when making a food choice.
-That's why most puppy foods, including Hill's® Science Diet®, have different options for large and small and toy breeds.
+That's why most puppy foods, including Hill's® Science Diet®, have different options for large and small breeds.
 Not only do these foods meet the needs of each mouth, but are formulated to ensure proper bone growth, muscle mass, and energy output according to the size of your dog.